1fish2/BBQTimer/README.md

 [See it in the Google Play store](https://play.google.com/store/apps/details?id=com.onefishtwo.bbqtimer)

-A stopwatch with a twist (or two):
+A stopwatch with:

-1. **Lock screen notifications** (on Android Lollipop) and a **lock screen widget** (on Jelly Bean and KitKat) for quick access without unlocking your phone or tablet.
+1. **Lock screen operation** for quick access.
+It provides *lock screen notifications* (on Android Lollipop) and a *lock screen widget* (on Jelly Bean and KitKat).
-2. **Periodic alarms** remind you to check the food -- rather than a one-shot alarm that assumes the food will be done.
+2. **Periodic alarms** to remind you to check the food (instead of a one-shot alarm that assumes the food will be done).
 It’s a count-up stopwatch with timer alarms.

 Of course it can time more things than cooking.